- Crunching the Numbers

 Addressing social issues gives your brand a voice and an opportunity to advocate for social change.

 How to Get Ready for Back-to-School Email Marketing Campaigns

-Customers are gradually returning to their pre-pandemic life of freedom as things return to normal.
+Customers gradually return to their pre-pandemic life of freedom as things return to normal.
 As a result, people will be ready to spend as they have in the past.
-According to Mastercard SpendingPulse, back-to-school sales in the United States will likely increase to 6.7% from 2019 and 5.5% from 2020.
+According to Mastercard SpendingPulse, back-to-school sales in the United States will likely increase to 6.7% in 2019 and 5.5% from 2020.